l98y3j26/CASHgen/README.md

 The program typically takes approximately 40 seconds to generate a supercell composed of 32 unit cells, depending on the system's atomic complexity and randomness.

-The parameters that control the generated CSH models are defined in `parameters.py`, and are the following:
+The parameters that control the generated C-A-S-H models are defined in `parameters.py`, and are the following:

  - `seed`: **Optional**.
 Default : 1123
    Seed for the random number generator.